Table of Contents

 Prerequisites

-The Full Text Indexing component server needs to meet the following requirements:
+The Full Text Indexing component requires:

 Note